RalphBacon/262-ESP32-WiFi-I2C-NeoPixel-nRF24L01-DISASTER/README.md

 [![JLCPCB Any colour including purple](https://user-images.githubusercontent.com/20911308/223475598-b2e00f51-f634-4802-a6c1-336b02c748d6.jpg "JLCPCB 1-8 Layer PCB at $2.
 PCBA from $0 (Free Setup, Free Stencil)
 Sign Up Here to Get $54 New User Coupons")](https://jlcpcb.com/?from=SKL)
+JLCPCB 1-8 Layer PCB at $2.
+PCBA from $0 (Free Setup, Free Stencil)
+Sign Up Here to Get $54 New User Coupons at -  https://jlcpcb.com/?from=SKL

 #### Long story short
 I modified my ESP32 NeoPixel project (yes, the three circular LED rings that tell me if I have left the storage container bin lids open) to connect to Wi-Fi to get the time.
 If it is overnight, blank the LED display to "save power".
 Simples.